christinayeo99/hydricity/README.md

 General Description
 -------------------
 This code will loop through all "systems" (combination of solute and solvent) for one "level of theory" (combination of DFT-basis set-solvent model) to:
--check for the job status
+1) Check for the job status
--create directories and files
+2) Create directories and files
--submit jobs
+3) Submit jobs
--calculate hydricities from output files and store the numbers to a dat file
+4) Calculate hydricities from output files and store the numbers to a dat file

 Organization
 ------------